HELVE/HELVELOGS/README.md

 - street + crowd
 - standing in the crowd in a techwear outfit (kannibal cameo)
 - designed subtitles for instagram (3-5s hook, branding - logo, title (actionable advice), call to action - text)
+- little engagement at the middle of the clip - ping lower left corner (animated/nonanimated little heart or thumb)
 - record a variety of angles
 -